-A neutral density (ND) filter acts like a pair of sunglasses for the camera, meaning you can shoot well exposed video in bright conditions.
+A neutral density filter (ND) acts like a pair of sunglasses for the camera, dimming the light, which assists you so you can shoot well exposed video in bright conditions.
 For a DSLR you can either buy individual strength filters or a variable filter, which can be twisted to produce more or less ND.
 Broadcast cameras only tend to have a wheel with 3 additional ND settings on, so in the end you actually have more options with a DSLR!

 Another great filter to have is a circular polarizer lens filter.